Pfizer, BioNTech to co-develop potential coronavirus vaccine

-(Reuters) - U.S. drugmaker Pfizer Inc has signed a deal with Germany’s BioNTech SE to co-develop a potential vaccine for the coronavirus using BioNTech’s mRNA-based drug development platform, the companies said on Tuesday.
+(Reuters) - U.S. drugmaker Pfizer Inc (PFE.N) has signed a deal with Germany’s BioNTech SE (22UAy.F) to co-develop a potential vaccine for the coronavirus using BioNTech’s mRNA-based drug development platform, the companies said on Tuesday.

 The drugmakers will start the collaboration immediately and have signed a letter of intent for the vaccine’s distribution outside China, they said in a joint statement.